 Day 4: Ile de la Cité & Paris Catacombs

-Day 5: Drive from Paris to Bayeux & City Tour
+Day 5: Drive to Bayeux & City Tour

 Day 6: Tour of D-Day Sites

-Pay tribute to the armed forces who fought to end the war on this day as you visit Pointe du Hoc, Omaha Beach, the American Cemetery, and D-Day Experience (an interactive 3D movie theater which chronicles the day's events.)
-At the end of the 8-hour tour, return to Bayeux.
+Pay tribute to the armed forces who fought to end the war on this day as you visit Pointe du Hoc, Omaha Beach, the American Cemetery, and D-Day Experience (an interactive 3D movie theater that chronicles the day's events.)
+At the end of the eight-hour tour, return to Bayeux.

 Day 7: Day Trip to Mont-Saint-Michel

 Spend the day exploring Mont-Saint-Michel.
 The iconic abbey sits on an island in the middle of a huge bay, where Europe's biggest tides create a natural moat.
-Mont-Saint-Michel gets its start in 708 CE, when the Archangel St. Michel ordered Aubert, the bishop of Avranches, to build a sanctuary on this location.
+Mont-Saint-Michel got its start in 708 CE, when the Archangel St. Michel ordered Aubert, the bishop of Avranches, to build a sanctuary in this location.

 In the 10th century, the monastery was replaced by a Benedictine abbey that welcomed pilgrims who came to worship the archangel.
 Construction on the building continued until the French Revolution in 1791 when the abbey became a prison.
 It wasn't until 1864 that Mont-Saint-Michel was added to the French List of Historic Monuments and restored for visitors.